 Statements such as these run the risk of setting unrealistic expectations, and consequently, in the long run, it is possible that they could actually do more harm than good.
 (We discuss the dangers of unrealistic expectations in section 7.)
-If users could really expect even modest gains in productivity, then one would expect that EFE products offered by ALFS, Logos, Systran, Weidner and others would stand on their merits in the marketplace, and would not need all the hype.
+If users could really expect even modest gains in productivity, then one would have expected the EPE products that have been offered by ALPS, Logos, Systran, Weidner and others would have been more successful in the marketplace than they have been.

-4.2. (b) Cost Effectiveness
+4.2 (b) Cost Effectiveness

-In fact, careful trials appear to indicate that EPE is actually more expensive than human translation (IIT).
-Van Slype (1979) estimated that EPE costs 475 Bfrs. per 100 words, almost twice as much as HT (150-250 Brfs. per 100 words).
-The Canadian government found more or less the same result in their trial of the Weidner product:
+In fact, we were rather surprised to discover that there have been a number of trials indicating that EPE might actually be more expensive than human translation (HT).
+For instance, Van Slype (1979) estimated that EPE costs 475 BFrs. per 100 words, almost twice as much as HT (150-250 BFrs. per 100 words).
+Similarly, the Canadian government found more or less the same result in their trial of the Weidner product: